-DRACONIA/DREADNOUGHT driving four channels all in HIGH PASS mode using component speakers.
-Signal source is 3+4
+DRACONIA driving four channels all in FLAT mode using component speakers.
+Signal source is TWO (2) channel from 3+4 inputs.

 IN THIS MODE THE SIGNAL IS ROUTED TO CHANNEL 3+4 PRE AMPLIFIERS ONLY BUT ALL FUNCTIONS OF 3+4 AFFECT 1+2 - LEVEL CONTROLS ARE INDEPENDENT